JAlcocerT/JAlcocerT/content/blog/outro-concentration.md

 * You can find it in FDroid: https://f-droid.org/en/packages/com.superproductivity.superproductivity/
 * And also in snapcraft: https://snapcraft.io/superproductivity

+---

 ## Conclusions

-If you follow the one thing at a time rule: kanban will definitely resonate with you.
+If you follow the one thing at a time rule: kanban and [lean](https://jalcocert.github.io/JAlcocerT/lean/) will definitely resonate with you.

 ---